-Borrowers who have private student loans or students considering getting one should learn about these limitations and how they can affect repayment.
-Here are some of the challenges (and corresponding solutions) for private student loan repayment.
+Whether you already have a private student loan or are considering borrowing one, it’s important to know about these limitations and how they affect repayment.
+Here are some of the challenges (and potential solutions) for private student loan repayment:

-If you’re having trouble with repaying your student loans, then your lender might offer you a few forms of limited relief.
-The best lenders provide the option to defer or forbear private student loan payments.
+If you’re having trouble repaying your student loans, your lender might offer you a few forms of limited relief.
+Some of the best lenders provide the option for deferment or forbearance of private student loan payments.

 However, this forbearance is usually only offered in specific circumstances and is subject to the lender’s approval.
 Plus, private student loan deferments and forbearances are designed to give you a temporary break from payments, not long-term relief.
 After your forbearance is up, a private lender will expect you to resume paying this debt.

-If you’re hoping to get rid of private student loans through forgiveness or bankruptcy, don’t hold your breath.
-Both outcomes are fairly rare.
+If you’re hoping to get rid of private student loans through forgiveness or bankruptcy, note that both outcomes are rare.

 Discharging private student loans through bankruptcy is difficult, and in most cases won’t be possible.
 Still, private student loan discharges are sometimes granted in cases of extreme hardship, or if the borrower used the loans to attend a for-profit school they claim defrauded them.